 Give Gutenberg a Try!

 In the next few days, WordPress 4.9.8 is scheduled to be released.
-It will include the option to ‘Give Gutenberg a Try’, which will automatically install the Gutenberg plugin.
+It will include the option to ‘Give Gutenberg a Try’ (external link), which will automatically install the Gutenberg plugin.

 Gutenberg refers to big changes to the WordPress editor.
-These changes currently exist as a plugin, however based on Matt Mullenwig’s Gutenberg Roadmap, someday very soon, this new, dynamic editor will be a part of WordPress Core.
+These changes currently exist as a plugin, however based on Matt Mullenwig’s Gutenberg Roadmap (external link), someday very soon, this new, dynamic editor will be a part of WordPress Core.

 If you are not already familiar with Gutenberg, the change to your site’s editor may seem quite drastic.
 However, the goal is to make WordPress websites easier to customize.
 Gutenberg arranges posts and pages into ‘blocks’ of content, images, text, videos, etc. that can then be moved around the page.
 Their style and functionality can be edited and the user can see how the changes will look right away.
 You can combine blocks and even save them as a template to use again later.